 - Sugar (optional)

-Sometimes vanilla extract is added as well and other plant based ingredients are added (like nuts, or dried fruit), but chocolate only needs cacao beans and sometimes sugar.
+Sometimes vanilla extract is added as well and other plant based ingredients (like nuts, or dried fruit), but chocolate only needs cacao beans and sometimes sugar.

 All of these ingredients are 100% plant based making it a vegan!